 Dangers on the Railroad Leading to Lung Cancer

 Most railroad workers are regularly exposed to diesel exhaust and diesel fumes from trains or heavy equipment.
 Unfortunately, long-term exposure to these fumes—as well as the benzene compounds that many industrial degreasing products contain—is correlated with a risk of serious lung cancers.

 Another major source of lung-related diseases is exposure to asbestos.
 While it is not used as prevalently in modern manufacturing, the effects of past use are still being felt.
 Railroad workers are now developing lung cancer and lung disease from exposures that happened decades ago.
 As a result, mesothelioma and other types of lung cancers are unfortunately all too common among railroad workers who have spent a long time around railyards.

 While workers who spend a lot of time around or operate engines arguably have the highest risk of developing lung cancer through their work, other railroad workers can also be susceptible to these diseases.
-An experienced railroad lung cancer attorney could help an individual worker determine whether their employment background and circumstances may give them the right to file suit.
+Our experienced railroad lung cancer attorneys could help an individual worker determine whether their employment background and circumstances may give them the right to file suit.

 Unlike workers’ comp insurance, FELA does not automatically hold employers liable for injuries suffered by their employees.
 Instead, a person filing a FELA claim must prove that the defendant in their claim was legally negligent in a way that caused or contributed to the conditions that injured them—or, in this kind of case, contributed to the worker’s lung cancer.